Fabien Clain: Personal background

 Clain converted to Islam in the 1990s.
-He appears to have been radicalized in the first half of the 2000s, along with his younger brother Jean-Michel Clain.
+He appears to have been radicalized in the first half of the 2000s, along with his younger brother Jean-Michel Clain, known as Abu Othman Al Faransi.

 After living in the Netherlands from 2003, in 2004, the Clain brothers went to Egypt with their wives to study the Koran in the suburbs of Cairo.
 Clain and friends found themselves in a village to the south of Toulouse, Artigat, around a "guru", Olivier Corel, of Syrian origin.
 Corel, known as the 'white Emir', served as a "scholar in religion" for the group who met at his home.

 Clain reportedly had influence on the group that included brothers, Abdelkader and Mohammed Merah, and Sabri Essid.
 He created a prayer room in his home and preached hatred against Jews and Americans and urged jihad.
 On 12 December 2006, two of his followers, Essid and Bala, were intercepted by the Syrian Army on the way to fight American troops in Iraq.
 After a few months of detention in Syria, they were handed over to France.